kaiyi27/tp/docs/UserGuide.md

    * `exit` : Exits the app.

 6. Refer to the [Features](#features) below for further details of each command.
-7. Refer to the [Command Summary](#command-summary) for a full list of the available commands
+7. Refer to the [Command summary](#command-summary) for a full list of the available commands

 --------------------------------------------------------------------------------------------------------------------

 ## How to use this guide

 The InsuraConnect User Guide is structured to help you navigate as easily as possible.
-You can use the [table of contents](#table-of-contents) to navigate any section you want.
+You can use the [Table of contents](#table-of-contents) to navigate any section you want.
 Hyperlinks are also included that will take you to relevant sections or features.
-If you already an experienced user, you can use the [supported prefixes](#supported-prefixes) and [command summary](#command-summary) sections for a quick overview.
+If you already an experienced user, you can use the [Supported prefixes](#supported-prefixes) and [Command summary](#command-summary) sections for a quick overview.

-In the [Features](#features) section, each feature you will contain:
+In the [Features](#features) section, each feature will contain:
 * a short **preface**
 * the **command format**
 * **details** on its use
 * guided **examples**

+You can also find **visuals** that highlight how the features of InsuraConnect will look.
+They are located **below the description** of the feature and are labelled for your convenience.

-This guide also contains the following **coloured icons and segments** that represent different information to help you better understand how to use InsuraConnect.
+This guide uses the following **coloured icons and segments**.
+They represent different information to help you better understand how to use InsuraConnect.

 <box type="tip" seamless>